UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 #### Hear Noises

-Characters can listen at doors and attempt to hear if the room is occupied wth a successful **WIL** save.
+Characters can listen at doors and attempt to hear if the room is occupied.
 Note that the undead make no sound.

 #### Forcing Doors